esafak/mca/docs/usage.rst

 The result is identical to the first column of the earlier invocation of `fs_r(1)`.
 This holds in general; reducing `prob` or `N` simply truncates the matrix, exactly as in PCA.

-If you want to find the factor score of supplementary data (which has to be [conformable](http://en.wikipedia.org/wiki/Conformable_matrix)):
+If you want to find the factor score of supplementary data (which has to be `conformable <http://en.wikipedia.org/wiki/Conformable_matrix>`_):

 .. code-block :: python